 Beth’s fresh perspective and work integrating basic animal practices into everyday human life have been featured in global media including BBC World Service, PBS, and Forbes.
 She is a frequent podcast guest, contributing writer for MomsRising, and an advisor and content creator for Kahilla: A Basecamp for Women on the Rise.

 Beth has an MA degree in Clinical Psychology from Santa Clara University and an MFA degree in Creative Writing from Arizona State University.
 Beth is the author of A Garden of Forking Paths (Pearson Longman, 2006) and upcoming The Human Herd: Awakening Our True Nature (Morgan James Publishing, 2021).
-She lives on her ranch with her husband, daughter, and an expanding community of animal herds.
+She lives on her ranch with an expanding community of animal herds.

 Core Facilitator, Horse Expert